 Over the next two minutes, Junior dutifully sniffed each man and each tool.
 There was no tail wag or wiggling puppy butt.
 He was a “man-dog” with a mission.
 Learning about his world as though it was his first day in it.

 We walked away without incident.
-A week later, we came across the same men, same neighbor, same corner.
+A week later, we came across the same men, the same neighbor, the same corner.
 Junior’s puppy wiggle was back!
 Whew!

 And for those of you dying to know how the Dyson faired… well, it survived too.